boldflight/BibleConverter/test_EPUB/output/1pet.md

 [8] Finally, all of you be harmonious, sympathetic, affectionate, compassionate, and humble.
 [9] Do not return evil for evil or insult for insult, but instead bless others because you were called to inherit a blessing.
 [10] For
+the one who wants to love life and see good days must keep his tongue from evil and his lips from uttering deceit.
+[11] And he must turn away from evil and do good;
+he must seek peace and pursue it.
+[12] For the eyes of the Lord are upon the righteous and his ears are open to their prayer.
+But the Lord’s face is against those who do evil.
 [13] For who is going to harm you if you are devoted to what is good?
 [14] But in fact, if you happen to suffer for doing what is right, you are blessed.
 But do not be terrified of them or be shaken.
 [15] But set Christ apart as Lord in your hearts and always be ready to give an answer to anyone who asks about the hope you possess.